 - Nuts: Different types of nuts, including hex nuts, lock nuts, and flange nuts, are often manufactured through cold heading processes.

-- Rivets: Cold heading is used to create rivets, essential in construction, automotive assembly, and aerospace for joining materials together.
+- Rivets: Cold heading is used to create custom rivets, essential in construction, automotive assembly, and aerospace for joining materials together.

 - Pins and Fasteners: Cotter pins, dowel pins, and other fasteners are often produced using cold heading techniques for their precision and strength.